Momentum spirals in multiphoton pair production revisited: Spirals for fields with relative phase

 When the cycle decreases to $N=0.5$, the influences of $T$ on the momentum spectra are shown in Fig.~\ref{9}.
 Compared to the case of $\phi_{2}=0$ in Fig.~\ref{7}, we discover some interesting phenomena except that the axisymmetry of momentum distribution in Fig.~\ref{9}(a) is severely destroyed.
 With the increase of time delay, the maximum momentum distribution that was originally split into two parts in Fig.~\ref{7} is merged into one part, and the range of distribution is significantly shrunken, see Figs.~\ref{9}(b), (c) and (d).
 This phenomenon is due to the fact that when $\phi_{2}=\pi/2$, there is always only one maximum field strength in the electric field Eq. (\ref{model}) as the time delay increases, and $e^{-}e^{+}$ pairs are mainly created at the maximum of the electric field.
 Therefore, there exists only one maximum momentum distribution in the corresponding momentum spectra.
-Interestingly, for $T=8\tau$, we found that vortex structure is still generated in the momentum spectrum.
-However, when $\phi_{2}=0$, there are no vortices in this case.
-It indicates that the introduction of carrier phase can lead to the generation of vortex in the momentum spectrum even if the cycle is very small.
+Interestingly, for $T=8\tau$, we found that spiral structure is still generated in the momentum spectrum.
+However, when $\phi_{2}=0$, there are no spirals in this case.
+It indicates that the introduction of carrier phase can lead to the generation of spiral in the momentum spectrum even if the cycle is very small.

-Of another interesting point is that we found the range of critical polarization values for the appearance of vortices in the momentum spectra for different cycles with $\Delta\phi=0$ and $\Delta\phi=\pi/2$ by numerical calculations.
+Of course, another interesting point is that we found the range of critical polarization values for the appearance of spirals in the momentum spectra for different cycles with $\Delta\phi=0$ and $\Delta\phi=\pi/2$ by numerical calculations.
 The results are shown in Table~\ref{Table 2}, note that where we only consider $T=8\tau$ for each cycle.
-It is found that in two cases of relative phases, when the cycle decrease from $N=2$ to $N=0.5$, the polarization range for the transition from the appearance to the disappearance of vortices is gradually decreasing.
-Moreover, for $N=0.5$, there is always no vortex in the momentum spectrum when $\Delta\phi=0$, while when $\Delta\phi=\pi/2$, momentum spectrum exists vortex, and the polarization range of the vortex transition is $0.4\thicksim0.3$.
+It is found that in two cases of relative phases, when the cycle decrease from $N=2$ to $N=0.5$, the polarization range for the transition from the appearance to the disappearance of spirals is gradually decreasing.
+Moreover, for $N=0.5$, there is always no spiral in the momentum spectrum when $\Delta\phi=0$, while when $\Delta\phi=\pi/2$, momentum spectrum exists spiral, and the polarization range of the spiral transition is $0.4\thicksim0.3$.